 - To work in partnership with the school and the Local Authority

 - To raise standards of education and support school improvement

 - To set targets for raising achievement and monitor progress

 - To approve policies that will support school improvement and sustain the efficient management of the school.

 - To determine the aims and overall conduct of the school

 As a governing body, we are ultimately accountable to the various stakeholders.
-We have numerous formal legal responsibilities: to recruit the headteacher and, with him, the school staff; to undertake Liz’s performance management review; to carry out a health and safety audit; to ratify the school’s policies, to name but a few.
+We have numerous formal legal responsibilities: to recruit the headteacher and, with him, the school staff; to undertake the Head teacher performance management review; to carry out a health and safety audit; to ratify the school’s policies, to name but a few.
 In addition, under the new short notice Ofsted regime, the inspection is based on a online self evaluation and it is our duty to ensure that the SEF (self-evaluation form) is maintained on an ongoing basis to reflect the management, development and success of the school.

 The full governing body meets twice a term.
 Minutes of these meetings are posted on the website.